-The sessions take place weekly September to April.
+The sessions take place fortnightly throughout the year.

-Throughout the summer months – May to September – we enjoy a fortnightly guided walk.
-There is always a choice of a longer walk of 3 – 5 miles or a shorter, more leisurely stroll, around a local village or beauty spot.
+Throughout the summer months we provide a series of gentle strolls around a local village or beauty spot.
 We always end the walk at a café that serves good tea and cake!

 We have occasional excursions to local places of interest which often includes a lunch out.
-Door to door transport is provided.
+Transport is provided.

 “I loved our trip to the Yorkshire Sculpture Park – it was entertaining, interesting and educational.”

-“I look forward to the shopping trip.
-It makes all the difference having someone with me to take time and help me, and to see prices.
-The helpers are all so patient”
+“I look forward to the shopping trips.
+It makes all the difference having someone with me to take the time to help me and to see the prices.
+The volunteers are all so patient”

 Would you like to continue to use technology despite your sight loss or perhaps you would like to learn more about iOS, Android or Smart Phone devices?
 Learn more about programmes, apps and accessible features for sight impaired users.

 Our technology group can offer advice, information or basic accessibility training.
 This peer-led group meets monthly in informal, relaxed surroundings and is supported by staff and volunteers.